Influencer Marketing 101: Outreaching Your Products & Maximising Results

 There’s no surprise when businesses say that influencer marketing is one of the fastest-growing marketing tactics.
 Its amazing growth is all down to the incredible value it offers brands and with the rise of digital influencers, there’s certainly no shortage of who to choose.

-We’ve all seen those posts with the Kardashians subtly promoting products, and there’s no denying that though it’s an expensive initial layout, the Kardashian’s audience reach millions of people with just a single post and have the ability to make a product sell out in seconds.
+We’ve all seen those posts with the Kardashians subtly promoting products, and there’s no denying that though it’s an expensive initial layout, the Kardashian’s audience reaches millions of people with just a single post and has the ability to make a product sell out in seconds.

 What is Influencer Marketing?

-Influencer Marketing takes the idea of celebrity endorsement and modernises it by placing it within social media; making it much more accessible for a wider audience.
+Influencer Marketing takes the idea of celebrity endorsement and modernises it by placing it within social media; making it much more accessible to a wider audience.

 Unlike celebrities, influencers can be anybody with a big enough social presence and they tend to have a certain niche or industry that they specialise in.
 For instance, you could be an influencer for food, travel or even fashion – the possibilities are endless.
 As this form of marketing goes out to the influencer’s followers, you tend to find that it is extremely targeted and can lead to high engagement levels when done successfully.

 Just like all marketing campaigns, influencer marketing requires a lot of thought and a clear strategy on how you’re going to get the best return.

 When creating your influencer marketing strategy, remember this rule of 3…